 Next, Christ commended the church in Philadelphia for their fidelity to the Word of God: “[You] have kept My Word.”

-After my book I Never Thought I’d See the Day! was published, I was interviewed on a number of radio shows.
-The most frequently asked question was: “What is the one thing that is most responsible for erosion of biblical standards in the Church?”
+After I released my book, I Never Thought I’d See the Day! several radio show hosts interviewed me.
+The most frequently asked question was: “What is the one thing most responsible for the erosion of biblical standards in the Church?”
 I didn’t need to think about that for long.
 The greatest threat to biblical soundness in the Church today is the removal of God’s Word from the pulpits.
 When Christians don’t know God’s desires and standards, how can they obey Him?

 Second Kings 22 recounts the story of Judah’s King Josiah.
 The record indicates Josiah was a godly king who sought to follow God.
-However, when Josiah assumed the throne, the Book of the Law was missing, so he did not know all that it contained.
-As soon as the Law was read to Josiah, he tore his clothes because he knew his people were in trouble.
+However, when Josiah assumed the throne, the Book of the Law was missing, so he did not know all it contained.
+As soon as Josiah heard the Law, he tore his clothes because he knew his people were in trouble.
 He instructed Hilkiah, the priest:

 Josiah was right to be concerned.
 The Lord was furious with Judah, and His holy anger demanded a wrathful response.
 Recognizing Josiah’s humility and repentance, the Lord promised him personal peace, but Josiah’s reforms were too late to rescue his nation.

-One of the reasons the church in Philadelphia was blessed by God was because of their faithfulness to His Word.
-Make a commitment right now to remain faithful to the Word of God.
-Hide it in your heart so that you might not sin against Him (Psalm 119:11).
+One of the reasons God blessed the church in Philadelphia was because of their faithfulness to His Word.
+Will you commit right now to remain faithful to the Word of God?
+Hide it in your heart so you might not sin against Him (Psalm 119:11).

 Lesson 4: They had not denied the Lord

-America is blessed with a high degree of religious freedom.
+God has blessed America with a high degree of religious freedom.
 For us, persecution is subtle.
-It is more likely to involve delayed promotions at work or exclusion from social gatherings than physical harm, yet these circumstances often deter God’s people from proclaiming His name in the public arena.
+It is more likely to involve delayed promotions at work or exclusion from social gatherings than physical harm.
+Yet, these circumstances often deter God’s people from proclaiming His name in the public arena.
 Let us resolve to worship the Lord no matter the cost.
 Resolve to serve Christ with your whole heart.
-Testifying of God’s grace and mercy to a lost and dying world is far more important that personal pride or promotional opportunities.
+Sharing God’s grace and mercy with a lost and dying world is far more critical than personal pride or promotional opportunities.

-In anticipation of coming persecution, the Lord warned us to be “wise as serpents and harmless as doves” (Matthew 10:16).
-We are to exercise discernment in our relationships, confidently expect the Holy Spirit to speak through us when our faith is scrutinized, and endure hardships because God is our salvation (Matthew 10:16-25).
+Knowing persecution would come, the Lord warned us to be “wise as serpents and harmless as doves” (Matthew 10:16).
+Relationships require discernment.
+But when we endure hardships for the cause of Christ, we can confidently anticipate the Holy Spirit’s guidance (Matthew 10:16-25).
 He loves and protects us (Matthew 10:26-33).

 How have you experienced persecution?
 What was your response?
-Are their unwise relationships you need to reconsider?
+Are there unwise relationships you need to reconsider?
 How are you living in humility, gentleness, and integrity?

-If we want to please Christ by making an impact for the kingdom of God, we need to walk through open doors of ministry, depend on His strength, and remain true to Him and to His Word.
+If we want to impact this world for the kingdom of God, we need to walk through open doors of ministry, depending on Christ’s strength and remaining faithful to Him and His Word.

 Sources: